 - Pets: 2 pets 75 pounds max per room with $200 non-refundable fee per room per stay.

-The Kimpton’s location on King Street in Old Town extends a range of choices for shopping and dining, which are all very walkable, so no need to rent a car.
-The hotel underwent a complete renovation last year and was named the Best Spa 2019 by NOVA Magazine.
-A stay at the Lorien adds a little more luxury into ordinary vacation plans.
+Kimpton’s location on King Street in Old Town extends a range of choices for shopping and dining, which are all very walkable, so no need to rent a car.
+The hotel underwent a complete renovation last year and was named Best Spa 2019 by NOVA Magazine.
+A stay at the Lorien adds a little more luxury to ordinary vacation plans.
 Be sure to check out scheduled happy hours and the charming brick patios.

 Kimpton properties are known for their extremely liberal pet policies; if you can fit your pet through the door, it can stay.
 No extra charge!